-Indirect Investments in Digital Assets: Our Financial Advisors may recommend Funds and other products that, in turn, invest in, or have exposure to, digital assets (including crypto currencies).
+Indirect Investments in Digital Assets: Our Financial Advisors may recommend (and Portfolios on our platform may invest in) Funds and other products that, in turn, invest in, or have exposure to, digital assets (including crypto currencies).
 The legal and regulatory landscape relating to cryptocurrencies and other digital asset technologies is still in its infancy and is rapidly changing.
-There is a high likelihood of enforcement actions relating to these instruments, as well as new and evolving regulations and guidance from various securities, commodities, and banking organizations which may have a significant adverse impact on these Funds and other products.
+There is a high likelihood of enforcement actions relating to these instruments, as well as new and evolving regulations and guidance from various securities, commodities, and banking organizations which may have significant adverse impact on these Funds and other products.
 Cryptocurrencies also have limited performance histories, can be extremely volatile, and are not subject to many of the regulatory oversights over which other investable assets are subject.
-We may limit indirect investments in digital assets in any Program or account, at any time, in our sole discretion.
+We may limit indirect investments in digital assets in any Program, Portfolio, or account, at any time, in our sole discretion.